 What is a doula?

-The word "doula" comes from the ancient Greek meaning "a woman who serves" and is now used to refer to a trained and experienced professional who provides continuous physical, emotional, and educational support to the mother before, during, and just after birth; or who provides emotional and practical support during the postpartum period.
+The word "doula" comes from the ancient Greek meaning "a woman who serves" and is now used to refer to a trained and experienced professional who provides continuous physical, emotional, and educational support to the birthing parent before, during, and just after birth; or who provides emotional and practical support during the postpartum period.

 Studies have shown that when doulas attend birth, labors are shorter with fewer complications, babies are healthier and breastfeed more easily.